When most people think of skincare, they think of simply washing their face and applying a moisturiser.

 One key way of keeping your skin protected and healthy is by minimising its exposure to the sun.
 While you are out and about in the sun, you might do a lot more damage to your skin than you realise.
 SPF is useful in protecting you from harmful UVA and UVB rays.
 While UVA rays are typically associated with premature ageing skin (wrinkles and fine lines), UVB are what cause sunburns.

-Another reason why SPF is so strongly advised by dermatologists is because, in protecting us from these harmful sun rays, it also protects us from carcinogens.
+Another reason why SPF is so strongly advised by dermatologists is that, in protecting us from these harmful sun rays, it also protects us from carcinogens.
 SPF can also reduce the appearance of sun damage such as discolouration.

 Even if outside it is overcast or cloudy, your skin can still be damaged by the sun’s rays!
 You can get incredible products to help protect your skin that can even be put in your makeup.